Evacuations from Non-Permissive Environments

 The evacuation or exfiltration of people from non-permissive environments is a difficult task that requires detailed planning and closely coordinated execution.
 You’ll need to be able to mitigate risk, but at the same time be prepared to accept high levels of risk at key times.
 Most importantly, you’ll need to be inventive.

-If you’re interested to learn more about security evacuations, I’ve written a couple of books on the topic.
-You can find these here.
 I’ve also written several articles here on Medium that focus on different aspects of security evacuations that you may find useful.

 Thanks for reading.